zalando-stups/spring-boot-zalando-stups-tokens/README.md

 ### Migration from Zalandos STUPS env to Zalandos K8s env

-A common issue is not mounting the the credentials.
-Please use the example below as a guide line.
+Please make sure the credentials are mounted as shown in the example below.

 ```
 ...